-However, an individual with a redundant colon has an abnormally long colon, especially in the final section (called the descending colon).
+However, a person with a redundant colon has an abnormally long colon, especially in the final section (called the descending colon).
 A redundant colon often has additional loops or twists.

 People with a redundant colon are at increased risk for colonic volvulus.
 This is when the colon twists around itself.
 Colonic volvulus slows or completely stops the flow of stool, leading to a colonic obstruction, and is often a surgical emergency.

 - failing to pass a bowel movement in some time